sopochkon1/final_project/proposal.md

 fiction and calls attention to gender inequality in fiction.
 Some studies indicate that films that pass the test perform better financially while receiving a lower budget, compared to those that do not.
-Thus, through this project, we intend: To examine the relationship between representation in movies and movie budget/profit To examine the number of movies that pass the Bechdel test over time (2000 - 2020) Examine this correlation with key time points in film history.
+Thus, through this project, we intend to examine the relationship between representation in movies and movie budget/profit

 **Intended final products:**